CUBRID/node-cubrid/README.md

 1. If closing a connection was unsuccessful, an error message returned by a database is emitted.

-## More examples

-You can also find more tutorials at [http://www.cubrid.org/wiki_apis/entry/cubrid-node-js-tutorials](http://www.cubrid.org/wiki_apis/entry/cubrid-node-js-tutorials).

 ## Running tests

 To run tests on **node-cubrid** module: